-A pacifier has many different names; binky, dummy, dum dum, bink, suckie, and literally TONS of others.
-One thing is for certain, though; you are going to go through hell trying to stop your baby or toddler from using it!
+A pacifier has many different names; binky, dummy, dum dum, bink, suckie, and TONS more.
+One thing is for sure, though; you will go through hell trying to stop your baby or toddler from using it!

 Oh, my Son called his a Dur Dur by the way!

-You can use so many ideas to get your baby to stop using the dummy and so many reasons why you need to stop them using it.
+You can use so many ideas to get your baby to stop using the dummy and why you need to stop them using it.

-I am also sure that no one on this planet followed the process I used to wean my Son off of his pacifier!
-Whilst there are plenty of alternatives to a pacifier, his choice was bizarre!
+I am also sure that no one on this planet followed the process I used to wean my son off his pacifier!
+While there are plenty of alternatives to a pacifier, his choice was bizarre!